zctpljs/zctpljs/README.md

 - 👋 Hi!
 I’m Louis Shaw - a researcher at [BIT](https://www.bi.team/).
 - 🌱 I mainly use R, and am learning Python for experiment analysis at work.
 Keen to get good at data science.
-- 📫 Contact me at louis.shaw@bi.team
+- 📫 You can reach me at louis.shaw@bi.team

 <!---
 zctpljs/zctpljs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.